Samuel D. Sturgis Jr.: World War I

-In August 1917, Sturgis was promoted to temporary major general and assigned to command Camp Pike, Arkansas and the 87th Division.
-After leading it though its organization and training, Sturgis led the division in France beginning in August 1918, when it was used to provide replacement troops for front line units.
-He remained in command until the end of the war in November.
+In August, Sturgis was promoted to temporary major general and assigned to command Camp Pike, Arkansas and the 87th Division.

+After leading it though its organization and training, Sturgis led the division to the Western Front beginning in August 1918, when it was broken up and used to provide replacement troops for front line units of the American Expeditionary Forces (AEF).
+He remained in command of the division until the end of the war, caused by the Armistice with Germany, in November.

+After World War I

 From November 1918 until April 1919, Sturgis commanded the 80th Division during its post-war occupation duty.

-After World War I

 After the war, Sturgis commanded the demobilization centers at Camp Gordon, Camp Pike, and Camp Sherman between 1919 and 1921.
 In June 1920 he returned to his permanent rank of brigadier general.
 In October 1921, Sturgis was promoted to permanent major general.
 He commanded the Panama Canal Department until October 1924.
 Sturgis commanded the Third Corps Area headquartered at Fort Holabird from November 1924 until retiring in August 1925.